MicrosoftDocs/azure-devops-docs/docs/work/_shared/create-team-project-links.md

 Before you start tracking work, you must have a team project.
-To create one hosted in the cloud, see [Sign up for Visual Studio Team Services](../../accounts/create-account-msa-or-work-student.md).
+To create one hosted in the cloud, see [Sign up for VSTS](../../accounts/create-account-msa-or-work-student.md).
 To create one hosted on an on-premises TFS, see [Create a team project](../../accounts/create-team-project.md).

 If you have a team project, start tracking work: